FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-05-combined-arms-part-1.md

 Firstly, we need to establish a baseline to compare our future models to; we need to know that whatever modifications we make are actually useful in improving the agents' decisions.
 Now, allowing the agents to take completely random actions would certainly be a baseline, but the teams aren't evenly distributed on the map and killing an agent requires several attacks in a few time steps.
 Instead we'll train a small, fully connected network which is the default model in SB3's policy algorithms like PPO.
 We'll also just use the default parameters for the algorithm with a few exceptions like using a learning rate scheduler instead of the default constant learning rate.

 ## Imports
 To get started, we'll do our imports.
+Note the WandB API key to connect to your WandB account.

 ```python
 # Creating the environment